Islam in Tajikistan: Soviet era

 The traditional veil in Tajikistan worn before modern times was the faranji but during the Hujum, the Soviet Communists gave women civil rights equal to men, and prohibited the wearing of "oppressive clothing" like veils.

 During the course of seven decades of political control, Soviet policy makers were unable to eradicate the Islamic tradition.
 The harshest of the Soviet anti-Islamic campaigns occurred from the late 1920s to the late 1930s as part of a unionwide drive against religion in general.
 In this period, many Muslim functionaries were killed, and religious instruction and observance were curtailed sharply.
-After the German attack of the Soviet Union in 1941, official policy toward Islam moderated.
+After the German Invasion of the Soviet Union in 1941, official policy toward Islam moderated.
 One of the changes that ensued was the establishment in 1943 of an officially sanctioned Islamic hierarchy for Central Asia, the Muslim Board of Central Asia.
 Together with three similar organizations for other regions of the Soviet Union having large Muslim populations, this administration was controlled by the Kremlin, which required loyalty from religious officials.
 Although its administrative personnel and structure were inadequate to serve the needs of the Muslim population of the region, the administration made possible the legal existence of some Islamic institutions, as well as the activities of religious functionaries, a small number of mosques, and religious instruction at two seminaries in Uzbekistan.

 In the early 1960s, Nikita Khrushchev's rule escalated anti-Islamic propaganda.
 Then, on several occasions in the 1970s and 1980s, the Kremlin leadership called for renewed efforts to combat religion, including Islam.
 Typically, such campaigns included conversion of mosques to secular use; attempts to reidentify traditional Islamic-linked customs with nationalism rather than religion; and propaganda linking Islam to backwardness, superstition, and bigotry.
 Official hostility toward Islam grew in 1979 with Soviet military involvement in nearby Afghanistan and the increasing assertiveness of Islamic revivalists in several countries.
 From that time through the early post-Soviet era, some officials in Moscow and in Tajikistan warned of an extremist Islamic menace.
 Despite all these efforts, Islam remained an important part of the identity of the Tajiks and other Muslim peoples of Tajikistan through the end of the Soviet era and the first years of independence.